How do I check if my API key leaked on GitHub?

 Short answer

 Scan your full git history (not just HEAD) for patterns matching your vendor's key format — OpenAI (sk-), Stripe (sk_live_), AWS (AKIA), Supabase (eyJhbG JWT).
-Securie's free scanner at /tools does this in seconds across a public repo.
+Use trufflehog or gitleaks locally today, or request Securie access for a full-history scan when your repo is enabled.

 Automated scrapers index every public GitHub commit within seconds of push.
 If your key was ever committed (even force-pushed), assume it's compromised.